wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/work_and_speed.md

-#### Learning objectives:
+#### Learning Objectives

-  - Understand the concepts of *work* and of *compute speed*;
+- Understand the concepts of *work* and of *compute speed*

-  - Be familiar with Flop as a measure of work and with Flop/sec as a measure of compute speed;
+- Be familiar with Flop as a measure of work and with Flop/sec as a measure of compute speed

-  - Understand the simple relationship between program execution time, work, and compute speed.
+- Understand the simple relationship between program execution time, work, and compute speed

 ---

 ### Measures of Work and Compute Speed